craftingcity/The-Known-World/Junie's Characters/Tiana Turing.md

 - [  ] Kill the Skeletons
 - [  ] Check the Basement

 Ahh, there are still a lot of skeletons!
 This main guy was talking to us for a bit, asking why were here and stuff before more skeletons came from above.
 We gottem, and found a bunch of stuff in boxes, including pages of Torrin's journal.
 Torrin is a madman, I think, and has been for a while.
 Lenny was described as an Assistant, and eventually as a Test Subject, and a Faithful Animal.
+We're dealing with some kind of transformation curse, lycanthropy I think its called.

 ## Stats